-We all know why bloggers should comment on other blogs, for the benefits of backlinks, traffic and branding.
+We all know why bloggers should comment on other blogs, for the benefits of backlinks, traffic, and branding.
 The difficult part is drawing a line between self-promotion and branding.
 Some of you may know that itchy feeling of dropping a link to our best article, using our keyword name as our commentator name, and other mistakes new bloggers so often make.

 Commenting remains one of the easiest ways to drive traffic.
 Building backlinks and forming relationships with other bloggers are certainly some key benefits of strong commenting habits.
-There are, however, people who focus on quantity, perhaps misunderstanding that more comments equals more traffic and improved relationships with fellow bloggers.
+There are, however, people who focus on quantity, perhaps misunderstanding that more comments equal more traffic and improved relationships with fellow bloggers.
 This is only true if the comments add value and are meaningful, useful additions to a post.
 As always, quality trumps quantity where commenting is concerned.
-And indeed, I have personal experience to back up this statement, as my blog has benefited from a good commenting habits, and I have built good relationships with other bloggers by adding useful, meaningful comments on their blogs.
+And indeed, I have personal experience to back up this statement, as my blog has benefited from a good commenting habit, and I have built good relationships with other bloggers by adding useful, meaningful comments on their blogs.

 What kind of blog comments do we hate?

 I moderate more than 100 comments every day, and I know what kind of comments make me feel good or give me food for thought, and what kind of comments leave me with a negative feeling, or no feeling or sense of inspiration at all.